FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/include-scripts.md

 ---

-The FACT-Finder Web Components build contains three files:
+The FactFinder Web Components build contains three files:
 1. `elements.build_with_dependencies.html`
     * This file contains all HTML pieces needed to provide DOM pieces (if needed) and a reference to `elements.build.js`
 2. `elements.build.js`
-    * Contains all the JavaScript code to make FACT-Finder Web Components work
+    * Contains all the JavaScript code to make FactFinder Web Components work
 3. `webcomponents-lite.min.js`
-    * Contains the required polyfill to have FACT-Finder Web Components technology working in older browsers which don't support the Web Components spec natively.
+    * Contains the required polyfill to have FactFinder Web Components technology working in older browsers which don't support the Web Components spec natively.
 This is **always** required for all versions <= 1.3

 **Boilerplate Code**